fashion-js/fashion-model/README.md

 	lastName: String,
 	displayName: {
 		type: String
-		get: function(attribute) {
+		get: function(property) {
 			return this.getFirstName() + ' ' + this.getLastName();
 		}
 	}
 });
 ```

-### Non-persisted Attributes
+### Non-persisted Properties

 If you'd like to store computed properties in the Model instance for
 performance reasons but you don't want them to be persisted to storage,
-then you might want to mark an attribute as non-persisted.
+then you might want to mark an property as non-persisted.

 **For example, here's a Model type that will automatically
 update `displayName` whenever `firstName` or `lastName` is changed:**